Madonna: 2003–2006: American Life and Confessions on a Dance Floor

-In 2003, Madonna collaborated with fashion photographer Steven Klein for an exhibition installation named X-STaTIC Pro=CeSS, which ran from March to May in New York's Deitch Projects gallery and also traveled the world in an edited form.
+In 2003, Madonna collaborated with fashion photographer Steven Klein for an exhibition installation named X-STaTIC Pro=CeSS, which ran from March to May in New York's Deitch Projects gallery, and also traveled the world in an edited form.
 The same year, Madonna released her ninth studio album, American Life, which was based on her observations of American society.
 She explained that the record was "like a trip down memory lane, looking back at everything I've accomplished and all the things I once valued and all the things that were important to me."
-Larry Flick from The Advocate felt that "American Life is an album that is among her most adventurous and lyrically intelligent" while condemning it as "a lazy, half-arsed effort to sound and take her seriously."
+Larry Flick from The Advocate felt that "American Life is an album that is among her most adventurous and lyrically intelligent", while also condemning it as "a lazy, half-arsed effort to sound and take her seriously."
 The original music video of its title track caused controversy due to its violence and anti-war imagery, and was withdrawn after the 2003 invasion of Iraq started.
 Madonna voluntarily censored herself for the first time in her career due to the political climate of the country, saying that "there was a lynch mob mentality that was going on that wasn't pretty and I have children to protect."
 The song stalled at number 37 on the Hot 100, while the album became her lowest-selling album at that point with four million copies worldwide.

 Madonna gave another provocative performance later that year at the 2003 MTV Video Music Awards, when she kissed singers Britney Spears and Christina Aguilera while singing the track "Hollywood".
 In October 2003, she provided guest vocals on Spears' single "Me Against the Music".
 It was followed with the release of Remixed & Revisited.
 The EP contained remixed versions of songs from American Life and included "Your Honesty", a previously unreleased track from the Bedtime Stories recording sessions.
 Madonna also signed a contract with Callaway Arts & Entertainment to be the author of five children's books.
 The first of these books, titled The English Roses, was published in September 2003.
 The story was about four English schoolgirls and their envy and jealousy of each other.
-The book debuted at the top of The New York Times Best Seller list and became the fastest-selling children's picture book of all time.
+The book debuted at the top of The New York Times Best Seller list, and became the fastest-selling children's picture book of all time.
 Madonna donated all of its proceeds to a children's charity.

 The next year Madonna and Maverick sued Warner Music Group and its former parent company Time Warner, claiming that mismanagement of resources and poor bookkeeping had cost the company millions of dollars.
 In return, Warner filed a countersuit alleging that Maverick had lost tens of millions of dollars on its own.
 The dispute was resolved when the Maverick shares, owned by Madonna and Ronnie Dashev, were purchased by Warner.
-Madonna and Dashev's company became a wholly-owned subsidiary of Warner Music, but Madonna was still signed to Warner under a separate recording contract.
+Madonna and Dashev's company became a wholly owned subsidiary of Warner Music, but Madonna was still signed to Warner under a separate recording contract.